just-jeb/angular-builders/packages/jest/README.md

 ## Builder options

 - `configPath` - path to jest config file, relative to _project root_ (or src/ directory in case of non-project app), defaults to `jest.config.js`.
+Other extensions are also supported.
+The Jest configuration might be written is TypeScript, but you should explicitly specify the path to the `jest.config.ts`.
 The configuration is merged on top of the default configuration, so there is no need to specify the whole jest configuration in this file.
 Just specify the _changes_ you'd like to make to the default configuration.
   The way the configurations are merged is as following:

   1. Take the [default configuration](https://github.com/just-jeb/angular-builders/blob/master/packages/jest/src/jest-config/default-config.ts) from the library